Universal principles of cell population growth follow from local contact inhibition: Discussion

+A limitation of our approach is translation: clinical tumors are a diverse population of genetically and phenotypically heterogeneous cells with spatiotemporal variations in environmental resources, making it difficult to assess the nature of cell competition in patients.
+Our work focuses on 2D environments.
+In three-dimensional settings, diffusion-limited nutrient availability can impose additional constraints on proliferation, particularly in the tumor interior, such that the initial seeding density may have a different impact \cite{browning:eLife:2021}, possibly reinforcing surface-dominated growth patterns, though driven by metabolic limitation rather than contact inhibition alone.
+Also, our framework does not account for cell-cell adhesion or cohesion \cite{christgen:MBS:2025}, which could result in decreased migration rates and an increased likelihood of neighboring cells clumping together, thereby increasing patchiness in cell density.

-In summary, our theory offers a possible explanation for the large number of mean-field laws that can adequately capture tumor growth dynamics.
-We do so through unification under density-dependent birth events via contact inhibition.
-Of note, we present the first mechanistic derivation of Gompertzian growth based on contact inhibition.
+In conclusion, our theory offers a possible explanation for the many mean-field laws that can adequately capture tumor growth dynamics.
+We do so by unifying density-dependent birth events via contact inhibition.
+In particular, our procedure provides a mechanistic underpinning for the widely observed patterns of Gompertzian growth driven by contact inhibition.
+This theoretical connection implies that complex cancer phenomena, such as tumor growth and dissemination, can be grounded in a few biophysical principles.